Shotgun Metagenomic Sequencing: Determining Depth

 Detection limit

 Growing evidence suggests that rare, low-abundant species can have major implications on overall microbiome function.
-The depth of sequencing determines with how much confidence you can identify the rarest microbes within your sample.
-However, in certain circumstances, such as identifying fungi in the human gut, amplicon sequencing can be useful over deep metagenomic sequencing.
+The depth of sequencing determines the confidence with which you can identify the rarest microbes and genes within your sample.
+However, in certain circumstances, such as identifying fungi in the human gut, amplicon sequencing may be preferable over deep metagenomic sequencing.
 There are also increasing efforts to identify new species/strains living within the human gut microbiome, something which requires deep sequencing and subsequent bioinformatic assembly of metagenomic-assembled genomes (MAGs).
 A number of new studies show that deep sequencing (>20 million reads per sample) is required to identify these low-abundant taxa (<0.1% abundance) and to identify novel strains.

 Genetic resolution